 Tremantarce or the Ceafalwode

-Most witch and wizard traditions teach that there are seven Slumbering Suns beyond Morn.
-These suns are said to radiate spelldrift, like Morn, and may have other magical powers.
+Most witch and wizard traditions teach that there are seven Slumbering Suns beyond Kadrys.
+These suns are said to radiate spelldrift, like Kadrys, and may have other magical powers.
 Their names are:

 Aidas, the beacon of Fendirok